Coinbird/couchdb-dump/README.md

 ./couchdb-dump.sh -b -H http://localhost:5984 -d my-database -v -f my-database-views-only.json
 ```

+Also available is the `-k` flag which allows you to override the automatic addition of `_all_docs?include_docs=true`.
+In your query, be sure to add include_docs=true (or not)

 ```
+ ./couchdb-dump.sh -b -H https://our-fancy-server:6984 -k -d "a-cool-database/_design/MainDocs/_view/some-partition-view-of-data-flat
+-?include_docs=true" -o -f sweet_view_data.json -u youruser -p yourpw

 ```

 ### Restoring design docs seems to be broken (on Windows at least)